 Travel to the island’s forested highlands, where private instructors at the renovated Lanai Archery and Shooting Range are waiting to help you take your best shot.

 At the archery course, 3D animal targets including a ferocious dinosaur dare you to pick up a bow and arrow.
 With targets ranging 5 to 25 yards away, this activity is suitable for all skill levels.

 Lanai Sporting Clays

 With expert guidance from on-site staff, the 14-station course is appropriate for beginners, children, and skilled marksmen.
 Here you can take aim at clays simulating duck, quail, dove, pheasant, and hopping rabbits.

 - All of these activities covered in this story are available to guests at the Four Seasons Lanai and people visiting the island for the day.
 Lanai is a scenic 45-minute sailing via Expeditions Ferry from Maui or a commercial flight from one of the Hawaiian islands.

-- Contact the Island Adventure Center, located at the Four Seasons Resort, to book these and other experiences on Lanai.
+- Contact the Adventure Center to book these and other experiences on Lanai.

 - You can use this detailed Lanai Guide App to learn more about the island and opportunities to explore this unique destination.